 Check employment benefits for dental reimbursement

 Unfortunately, more expensive procedures like getting braces or a wisdom tooth extraction are considered “cosmetic” and will not be covered, but check your corporate health benefits anyway.
-Another thing to take note of is to check whether the policy covers panel clinics only or if you are able to visit any dentist of your choice.
+Another thing to take note of is to check whether the dental insurance policy covers panel clinics only or if you are able to visit any dentist of your choice.
 Sometimes, the subsidies will only apply with select practitioners.

 Ask your dentist to prioritise procedures